EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 Party V SHALL process message_3 as follows:

-* Use the session identifier N_V to retrieve the protocol state.
+* Use the session identifier S_V to retrieve the protocol state.

 * Verify that SIG_U was proposed in SIGs_V.